mozilla/bigquery-backfill/backfill/2026-05-26-glean-v2-table-swap/README.md

 6. Copy any data that landed in v2 after the swap back into v1, mirroring the forward "copy current day live data" step but in the reverse direction.

+# Retroactive Changes

+Writing these here for now until I have time to clean everything up

+- Do stable table backups for prod at the start
+- Don't need to turn of sink loader until verifying schema generation is good, reduces sink downtime
+- Need to force deploy ingestion sink in jenkins
+- Need to look into optimizing the selects in the copy_live_data script